Philippwolf/fb-chat-stats/README.md

 This application is changing your facebook data into nice looking website with easy customizable themes.

+## How does it looks?

+Check out this live example: https://smirnoffq.github.io/fb-chat-stats/src/

 ## Where to go to download Facebook data?

 Check out this page: https://www.facebook.com/help/www/405183566203254